 Below is the LA:RISE logo and brand colors.
 The typeface is Trajan Pro Regular.
 The Style guide is here.

-Instead of showing the Los Angeles skyline in the SCC:RISE logo, please use the sun that is in the center of the logo for the County of Santa Clara Office of Diversion and Reentry Services (logo below).
+Instead of showing the Los Angeles skyline in the SCC:RISE logo, you can use the sun that is in the center of the logo for the County of Santa Clara Office of Diversion and Reentry Services (logo below), or use a different sun – up to you.
 The art files for the that logo are included as an attachment.
 For the logo you are creating, please use the LA:RISE colors, not the colors in the logo below.

 Summary